-The project is located in the Eldorado National Forest.
-No Prime Farmland, Unique Farmland, Farmland of Statewide Importance, or lands under Williamson Act contracts occur in the project area (California Department of Conservation 2009).
+The Project is located in a mountainous area surrounded by Eldorado National Forest land.
+No Prime Farmland, Unique Farmland, Farmland of Statewide Importance, or lands under Williamson Act contracts occur in the Project area (California Department of Conservation 2007).

 - a) No Impact.
-No Prime Farmland, Unique Farmland, or Farmland of Statewide Importance would be affected by the project. - b) No Impact.
-No lands either zoned for agricultural uses or subject to a Williamson Act contract exist within or adjacent to the project area.
+No Prime Farmland, Unique Farmland, or Farmland of Statewide Importance would be affected by the Project. - b) No Impact.
+No lands either zoned for agricultural uses or subject to a Williamson Act contract exist within or adjacent to the Project area. - c) No Impact.
+Farmland and agricultural uses do not occur on or in the vicinity of the Project.
+The Project will not result in the conversion of farmland to non-agricultural use.